markqvist/Reticulum/docs/manual/_sources/gettingstartedfast.rst.txt

 discover topography and configure transport of data to any destinations it knows about.

-In situations where you already have an established WiFi or ethernet network, and many devices that want to utilise the same external Reticulum network paths (for example over LoRa), it will often be sufficient to let one system act as a Reticulum gateway, by adding any external interfaces to the configuration of this system, and then enabling transport on it.
+In situations where you already have an established WiFi or Ethernet network, and many devices that want to utilise the same external Reticulum network paths (for example over LoRa), it will often be sufficient to let one system act as a Reticulum gateway, by adding any external interfaces to the configuration of this system, and then enabling transport on it.
 Any